usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-1/In-Class-Materials/DITAP Revised Facilitator Guide Module 1.md

 ## Facilitation notes and best practices<a name="Facilitation-Notes-and-Best-Practices"></a>
 - Facilitator tips:
-    - Suggestions for engaging participants.
+    - Suggestions for engaging participants
-    - Strategies for handling challenging questions or discussions.
+    - Strategies for handling challenging questions or discussions
     - Example: Encourage active participation; redirect discussions to stay on topic.
 - Time management notes:
-    - Reminders to keep track of time.
+    - Reminders to keep track of time
-    - Contingency plans for running short or long on time.
+    - Contingency plans for running short or long on time
 - Technology instructions:
-    - Specific instructions for using any technology during the module (e.g., LMS, virtual meeting tools).
+    - Specific instructions for using any technology during the module (e.g., LMS, virtual meeting tools)
-    - Troubleshooting tips.
+    - Troubleshooting tips

 ## Assessment and wrap-up<a name="Assessment-and-wrap-up"></a>
 - Knowledge checks/assessments:
-    -  Instructions on how to administer any quizzes, polls, or activities designed to assess learning.
+    - ƒInstructions on how to administer any quizzes, polls, or activities designed to assess learning.
 - Review of learning objectives:
     - Revisit the learning objectives and ensure they were met.
 - Q&A: